layilin/SP23-33852/_texts/full-text.md

 [^f159n7]: Greek goddess of law and justice.

 [^f159n8]: Grainger is referring to the *Code noir*, a royal edict issued by Louis XIV in 1685.
 The *Code noir* contained sixty articles regulating the treatment of the enslaved in the French Caribbean.
 Although Grainger praises it as protecting the enslaved from abuse, other eighteenth-century observers condemned it as proving the inhumanity of the institution of slavery, since it still allowed masters to inflict harsh punishments on the enslaved and treat them as property.

-[^f159n9]: A name of ancient Celtic origin for Britain or England.
-The term may also derive from the Latin word for white (*albus*) and refer to the white cliffs of Dover.

-[^f159n10]: The genus *Narcissus* contains several species of plants with yellow flowers, including the daffodil.
+[^f159n9]: The genus *Narcissus* contains several species of plants with yellow flowers, including the daffodil.

-[^f159n11]: A substance that promotes the excretion of urine.
+[^f159n10]: A substance that promotes the excretion of urine.

 ---